-Details of how the fair value of financial instruments is determined are disclosed in notes 2 and 26.
+Details of how the fair value of financial instruments is determined are disclosed in note 28.

 1. BASIS OF PREPARATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES - continued u) Investment in Philippines Associates

 The Group's investment in its Philippines Associates is accounted for using the equity method of accounting in the consolidated financial statements.
 The Philippines Associates are entities over which the Group has significant influence and that are neither subsidiaries nor joint ventures.